Xalalau/backdoor-shield/README.md

 ## Decoding

-We can keep going to see whats going on.
-I won't explain how I deobfuscated the code but I'll show the result.
+Let's continue to see what's going on.
+I won't explain how I deobfuscated the code but I'll show the results and leave this link here https://www.dcode.fr/ascii-code.

 <details><summary>1) Here is the active backdoor decoded</summary>
 <p>